How to Delete an eSIM: A Traveler's Guide for iPhone & Android

 Enhance Security and Privacy

 While the risk is generally low with prepaid data-only eSIMs, it’s good security practice to remove any network profile that is no longer in use.
 Each eSIM profile contains unique identifiers and credentials for connecting to a specific mobile network.
 Removing the profile severs that link completely, ensuring your device isn't holding onto unnecessary network configurations.
-It’s a small step that contributes to better overall digital security.
+It’s a small step that contributes to better overall digital security, reducing the digital footprint associated with past travels.

 Before You Delete: A Quick Pre-Flight Check